venkateshanayakb/chlorhexidine-survival-analysis/README.md

 <hr>

 # **Survival Analysis of Chlorhexidine Trial Outcomes Using Python** 🧪📈

 This project is based on a real clinical trial titled
-**“Effectiveness of Oral Hygiene with Chlorhexidine Mouthwash with 0.12 percent and 0.2 percent Concentration on Incidence of VAP”**
+**“Effectiveness of Oral Hygiene with Chlorhexidine Mouthwash with 0.12 percent and 0.2 percent Concentration on Incidence of VAP”**,
-published in *Annals of International Medical and Dental Research (2021)*.
+published in *Annals of International Medical and Dental Research, Vol (7), Issue (3), 2021*.
-The complete article is included as
+The full article is included as **Effectiveness of Oral Hygiene with Chlorhexidine Mouthwash.pdf**
-**/data/Effectiveness of Oral Hygiene with Chlorhexidine Mouthwash.pdf**.
+(Local path: `/data/Effectiveness of Oral Hygiene with Chlorhexidine Mouthwash.pdf`)

-This repository analyses **time-to-VAP (Ventilator-Associated Pneumonia)** using classical Survival Analysis methods in Python.
-All results, tables, and plots are generated via **Chlorhexidine_Trials.ipynb**.
+This repository reproduces and interprets **time-to-VAP (Ventilator-Associated Pneumonia)** outcomes using classical Survival Analysis methods in Python.
+All results, tables and plots are generated using **Chlorhexidine_Trials.ipynb**.

 ---